johnolafenwa/deepstack-docs/src/custom-models/deployment/index.rst

 **-v /path-to/my-models:/modelstore/detection** This specifies the local directory where you stored your custom models

-**-p 80:5000** This makes deepstack accessible via port 80 of the machine.
+**-p 80:5000** This makes DeepStack accessible via port 80 of the machine.

 Run Inference
 =============